 resume=[…] option and try booting into the system again.

-This article was last updated for Fedora 32.
-The article should be applicable to other Linux distributions booting with the same toolset as Fedora.
+This article was last updated for Fedora 34 with notes left in for older versions.
+The article should be applicable to other Linux distributions that boot using the same toolset as Fedora.